nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### La grande rimozione, Roberto Grossi

+★★★★☆

+It is an essential comic book that effectively presents the situation of climate change, its urgency, and how to become aware of it and act collectively and individually before it is too late.
+Some of the panels, often compositions that compare two similar yet opposite situations, are brilliant and very effective.
+I hope it will be translated and receive the broadest possible distribution.
+I learned about this book thanks to the Coconino Festival held in my hometown this weekend.
+A small but well-executed exhibition was dedicated to this work.

 ### A supposedly fun thing I'll never do again, David Foster Wallace

 ★★★☆☆